The Truth About Winter in Malta

 IMG_1792.jpg

 Ok, so in a lot of Europe the temperatures fall way below zero every winter and in Malta, it rarely drops below 10 degrees.
 We don't have frost, we don't have snow.
-But we also don't have central heating and humidity (you'll get sick of that word after 6 months of living here) really does turn 'mild' temperatures into 'freezing'.
+But we also don't have central heating and we have allll the humidity (you'll get sick of that word after 6 months of living here) which really does turn 'mild' temperatures into 'freezing'.
 As a rule, anything below 15 degrees in Malta is pretty uncomfortable.
 If you're outside, in the sunshine, it'll be lovely.
-You'll be sitting in the sun, drinking cocktails or enjoying a day with the family and believing that even winter in Malta is nicer than summer in your home country.
-But wait until the sky becomes overcast or the evening sets in.
+You'll be sitting in the sun, drinking tea or enjoying a day with the family and believing that even winter in Malta is nicer than summer in your home country.
+But wait until you’re just sitting at home with your little fingers and toes feeling like they might fall off!

 48ACCF00-C2EA-4CC3-B46A-F2D28CC8F0ED.jpg